Are you keen to write your life story but not sure how to go about it? Colin Grant will help you kickstart and shape your unique story for the page.

 What will you do on the course?

 The course will include short practical exercises in beginning, structuring, and ending your story.
-There will be group discussion and brief one-to-one consultation.
+There will be group discussion and brief feedback.
 Bring a short example of your writing you’d like help with.

 Participants are encouraged to read Colin’s memoir Bageye at the Wheel in advance of attending (although this is not a pre-requisite for participation in the course, but we think might be of great interest and help for burgeoning life-writers).